Ify0/SoftwareQualityAssignment/Scrum.md

 3. **Responding to Change**: Scrum recognizes that requirements and priorities may change over time.
    Therefore, the framework encourages flexibility and adaptability, enabling teams to respond quickly to new information and emerging challenges.
 4. **Adaptive Planning**:
-   Rather than adhering to rigid, upfront planning, Scrum embraces adaptive planning techniques.
+   Rather than focusing to rigid, upfront planning, Scrum adaptes planning techniques.
    Teams plan for each Sprint based on current priorities and available information, allowing for adjustments as needed to optimize project outcomes.

 By adhering to these fundamental principles, Scrum empowers teams to deliver value early and often, while also fostering a culture of continuous improvement and learning.